From old-school calipers to space-age vessels, find out which method for measuring body fat is the most accurate

 7 of 7All photos

 What may finally be the best of all worlds, the InBody is a machine that combines the ease-of-use of a BIA device with the accuracy of hydrostatic weighing.
-In testing the InBody correlated with the hydrostatic results with 98 percent agreement.
+In testing the InBody correlated with the hydrostatic results for body composition with 98 percent agreement.

 The machines are expensive but taking the test usually isn't.
 The InBody is fairly new technology so it can be hard to find, but most Lifetime Fitness gyms have the service available to members and non-members alike.
-When it comes to ease of use and accuracy, it may be worth the effort to find one near you!
+When it comes to ease of use and accuracy for measuring body fat, it may be worth the effort to find one near you!